 The only way to know if you need to have your wisdom teeth removed is to visit an expert for a consultation.
 Many inconsistencies surround the growth of wisdom teeth, including the number of teeth that develop and the age they begin erupting, which means that every treatment is different.
-Dr. Gregory McGee can thoroughly examine your mouth and discuss all the factors of treatment when you visit our office.
+Drs.
+McGee and Steel can thoroughly examine your mouth and discuss all the factors of treatment when you visit our office.

 Wisdom Teeth Removal Procedure